nholthaus/units/README.md

       |            units::length::meters<double>
 ```

-So is claiming a product is the wrong dimension — `m * m` is an area, not a length.
-GCC surfaces the
+Assigning a product to the wrong dimension — `m * m` is an area, not a length.
+GCC reports the result
-result through an internal alias, but names the friendly type right beside it (`{aka …}`):
+through an internal alias with the named type beside it in `{aka …}`:

 ```text
 readable_wrong_result_type.cpp:10:41: error: conversion from ‘units::detail::rewrap_to_named_t<units::unit<units::area::square_meters_, double, units::linear_scale> >’ {aka ‘units::area::square_meters<double>’} to non-scalar type ‘units::length::meters<double>’ requested